angular/angular/aio/tools/examples/README.md

 The [create-example.js](./create-example.js) script creates a new example under the `aio/content/examples` directory.

 You must provide a new name for the example.
-By default the script will place basic scaffold files into the new example (from [shared/example_scaffold](./shared/example/scaffold)).
+By default the script will place basic scaffold files into the new example (from [shared/example-scaffold](./shared/example-scaffold)).
-But you can also specify the path to a separate CLI project, from which the script will copy non-boilerplate files.
+But you can also specify the path to a separate CLI project, from which the script will copy files that would not be considered "boilerplate".
+See the [Boilerplate overview](#boilerplate-overview) for more information.

 ### Updating example dependencies